-We worship a God who knows what it is like to be from a little town where there is senseless tragedy and horrific loss of life.
+We worship a God who knows what it is like to be from a little town where there was a senseless tragedy and horrific loss of life.
 I hang onto that reality about God when I struggle to see hope in my world.
-God knows what it is liked to be displaced, poor and a nobody.
+God knows what it is liked to be displaced, poor, and a nobody.

 Jesus is a King, but a different kind of King.